benmbutler/powdR/README.md

     phases within a `powdRlib` reference library.
 3.  **Reference Library Editor:** Allows the user to easily subset a `powdRlib` reference library .
-4.  **Full Pattern Summation:** A user friendly interface for iterative full pattern summation of single samples.
+4.  **Full Pattern Summation:** A user friendly interface for manual and automated full pattern summation of single samples.
-5.  **Automated Full Pattern Summation:** A user friendly interface for automated full pattern summation of single samples.
-6.  **Results viewer:** Allows for quick inspection of results derived from full pattern summation.
-7.  **Results editor:** Allows for results from previously saved `powdRfps` and `powdRafps` objects to be edited via addition or removal of reference patterns to the fitting process.
+5.  **Results Viewer/Editor:** Allows for results from previously saved `powdRfps` and `powdRafps` objects to be viewed and edited via addition or removal of reference patterns.
-8.  **Help** Provides a series of video tutorials (via YouTube) detailing the use of the `powdR` Shiny application.
+6.  **Help** Provides a series of video tutorials (via YouTube) detailing the use of the `powdR` Shiny application.

 **Please note that the `powdR` Shiny app may not work in the Microsoft